 Senior and Subordinate Repayment Obligations.
 Under certain circumstances, the obligation of the Airport Authority, pursuant to a written agreement, to reimburse the provider of a Credit Facility or a Liquidity Facility (a "Repayment Obligation") may be secured by a pledge of and lien on Net Revenues on parity with the Senior Bonds (including the Senior Series 2025 Bonds) or secured by a pledge of and lien on the Subordinate Net Revenues on parity with the Subordinate Obligations.
 If a Credit Provider or Liquidity Provider advances funds to pay principal of or purchase Senior Bonds, all or a portion of the Airport Authority's Senior Repayment Obligation may be afforded the status of a Senior Bond under the Senior Indenture.
-If a Credit Provider or Liquidity Provider advances funds to pay principal of or purchase Subordinate Obligations, all or a portion of the Airport Authority's Subordinate Repayment Obligation may be afforded the status of a Subordinate Obligation under the Subordinate Indenture.
+If a Credit Provider or Liquidity Provider advances of the Airport Authority's Subordinate Obligations, all or a portion of the Airport Authority's Subordinate Obligations, all or a portion of the Airport Authority's Subordinate Obligations, all or a portion of the Airport Authority's Subordinate Obligations, all or a portion of the Airport Authority's Subordinate Repayment Obligation may be afforded the status of a Subordinate Obligation may be afforded the status of a Subordinate Obligation under the Subordinate Indenture.
 As of the date of this Official Statement, the Airport Authority has no outstanding Senior Repayment Obligations or Subordinate Repayment Obligations.
 See "APPENDIX C-2-SUMMARY OF MASTER SENIOR INDENTURE-Senior Repayment Obligations Afforded the Status of Senior Bonds" and "APPENDIX C-3-SUMMARY OF MASTER SUBORDINATE INDENTURE-Subordinate Repayment Obligations Afforded the Status of Subordinate Obligations."